 - Increase sparring intensity progressively.
 Once you have the basic techniques for offense and defense ingrained, start with some relaxed sparring.
 Just wet your feet, no hard contact.
 When you’re comfortable with that, increase the speed of the techniques but not the contact.
 Next step, increase the contact level gradually until you can handle full-on sparring.
 This allows you to get used to the different levels of intensity.
 Whenever you go to the next level and start flailing, panicking or making lots of technical errors, you know you aren’t ready for it.
 Just dial it down a notch again and spend more time on that previous level before you try the rougher sparring again.
 Your goal is to keep your skills intact when you step up to the next level, not lose them.

 - Practice what you hate.
 Most fighters have techniques or ranges they aren’t comfortable with.
 When they are forced to use these or fight there, they panic.
 Personally, I had good kicking techniques early on but my boxing sucked.
-So I trained hard to trust my fists more by spending a lot of time practicing hand techniques and sparring from punching range.
-It wasn’t fun but I eventually became more skilled at that range.
+So I trained hard to trust my fists more by spending a lot of time practicing hand techniques and sparring at punching range.
+It wasn’t fun but I eventually became more skilled there.
 Instead of feeling fear when an opponent came in close where my kicks were useless, I didn’t feel afraid anymore because I no longer lacked the skill to fight there.
 The more experience I got at boxing range, the easier it became and the less fear I felt.
-Though I’ll probably never be a great boxer and may never enjoy fighting at that range, I can hold my own now and don’t worry about it anymore like at first.
+Though I’ll probably never be a great boxer, I can hold my own now and don’t worry about it anymore like at first.
 Apply the same reasoning to your least preferred techniques/range and get rid of another source of fear for you.

 For many people, it takes a long time to conquer their fear of fighting.
 It takes a lot of time, blood, sweat and tears.
 Don’t expect easy results right away.
 Others, they go through the process a lot faster.
 There’s no way to know how it’ll go for you so accept that you’ll just go at your own pace, however fast or slow that may be.
 Whatever the rate of progress, chances are you’ll never completely get rid of your fear of fighting.